PeterSHua/bad-bud/README.md

 # Badminton Buddies
-Organize badminton matches and find friends to play together with in the **Badminton Buddies** web app.
+Organize badminton matches and find friends to play together with in the [Bad Buds](https://badbuds.herokuapp.com) web app.

 ## Features
 Organizers, say goodbye to the headache of managing your games and signups.